qianxubo/microbiota-stage-1/README.md

 # microbiota-stage-1
-R codes and its input of the manuscript.
+R codes and its input of the first article listed below.
 The input includes Table_S1, Table_S6, Table_S9, and Tree_file.
 If you would like to use the R codes, please cite the two articles:

 Qian, X., Liu, Y., Ye, X. et al. Gut microbiota in children with juvenile idiopathic arthritis: characteristics, biomarker identification, and usefulness in clinical prediction.
 BMC Genomics.
 2020, 21(1):286. doi: 10.1186/s12864-020-6703-0